TimourIc/vaepi-sampler/README.md

 In this repository a reverse VAE architecture is used to sample paths of Euclidean propagators and estimate the partition function of 1D physical systems.
 ## VAE-path-integral-sampler

 Two recent works have made significant progress towards sampling distributions of relevance to statistical physics with the help of ML and in particular variational inference and variational autoencoders.
 In [Y. Che et al., Phys.
-Rev. B 105, 214205](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.105.214205) the authors show that it is possible sample Euclidean path integral propagators using a decoder-only architecture with a low-dimensional latent varaible.
+Rev. B 105, 214205](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.105.214205) the authors show that it is possible sample Euclidean path integral propagators using a decoder-only architecture with a low-dimensional latent variable.
 In another recent work [G. Cantwell arXiv:2209.10423](https://arxiv.org/abs/2209.10423), the author shows that a reverse-VAE architecture can be used to learn distributions commonly found in physics where the distribution is known up to a normalization constant, providing an alternative to MCMC.
 Here, I will combine both ideas and apply the full encoder-decoder reverse VAE sampler from [arXiv:2209.10423] to the problem studied in [PRB 105, 214205].
 As an illustration, a simple SHO system is analyzed.

 For a discretized path space $x=[x_0,x_1,x_2,...,x_{N_{T-1}}]$ with fixed boundary points $x_0$ and $x_{N_{T-1}}=x_f$ the propagator can be computed by: